Frontier Nursing University Online Nurse Practitioner and Nurse-Midwifery Programs

 Paying for the Frontier Nursing University Online NP Programs

-The online NP and NM programs cost $646 per credit plus fees.
+Tuition for Each Frontier University online NP and nurse-midwifery program is listed in its table below.
 Students should also budget $600 per trip for campus intensives.
-Prospective students should contact the graduate admissions department of Frontier Nursing University for current tuition information.
+Prospective students should contact the graduate admissions department of Frontier Nursing University for cost clarifications and changes.

 Frontier Nursing University offers graduate student loans in the federal Stafford Unsubsidized loan program.
 Scholarships may also be available to students who have earned a minimum of 32 credits through FNU and have a minimum GPA of 3.25.
 Nursing students may also consider checking with their employers to see if they qualify for a tuition reimbursement program.
 In addition, Frontier Nursing students may pursue unique outside opportunities to fund their nursing degree.